JuliaLang/julia/doc/manual/noteworthy-differences.rst

   For example: ``@enum(Fruit, Banana=1, Apple, Pear)``
 - By convention, functions that modify their arguments have a ``!`` at the end of the name, for example ``push!``.
+- In C++, by default, you have static dispatch, i.e. you need to annotate a function as virtual, in order to have dynamic dispatch.
+  On the other hand, in Julia every method is "virtual" (although it's more general than that since methods are dispatched on every argument type, not only ``this``, using the most-specific-declaration rule).